-Please view for further information regarding interview preparation
+Please view further information regarding preparing for teacher training

 Pre-entry Professional Skills Tests

-Applicants for initial teacher training (ITT) courses which begin in 2015/16 are required to have passed the skills tests before the start of the course.
+Applicants for initial teacher education (ITE) courses are required to have passed the professional skills tests before the start of the course.
 Further information is available on the Department for Education website.

 You must take the tests after you have applied and you will need to provide evidence of your application through UCAS Teacher Training when you attend the test centre.
 If you are offered a place following interview, you will have to pass both the Numeracy and Literacy skills tests as one of your conditions of acceptance before the course starts.

 Application forms should be able to demonstrate not only your depth of subject knowledge but also your enthusiasm and commitment to a career in teaching.